zhehaowang/zhehao.me/book-notes/emcpp/it5-6-auto.md

 Upsides:
 * Avoids variable uninitalized issue: auto variables have their type deduced from the initializer, so they must be initialized
 * Avoids verbose variable declarations
-* Can hold a closure in lieu of std::function
+* Can hold a closure in lieu of `std::function`
-* Avoids potential implicit conversion you don't want: like ::size_type to int, and the pairs in unordered_map<K, V> is pair<const K, V> instead of pair<K, V> (unnecessary copycon calls!)
+* Avoids potential implicit conversion you don't want: like `::size_type` to `int`, and the pairs in `unordered_map<K, V>` who are actually `pair<const K, V>` instead of `pair<K, V>` (unnecessary copycon calls!)
 * Potentially can make refactoring easier

-**std::function** is a template in C++11 that generalizes the idea of a function pointer (who can only point to functions), a std::function can refer to any callable object.
+`std::function` is a template in C++11 that generalizes the idea of a function pointer (who can only point to functions), a `std::function` can refer to any callable object.
-You specift the type (signature) of function you refer to when creating a std::function object.
+You specify the type (signature) of function you refer to when creating a std::function object.
-Since lambda expressions yield callable objects, closures can be stored in std::function objects.
+Since lambda expressions yield callable objects, closures can be stored in `std::function` objects.

-std::function object (fixed size, if not big enough, heap allocate) typically uses more memory than the auto-declared object (takes as much space as the closure requires). invoking a closure via a std::function object is almost certain to be slower than calling it via an auto-declared object. (implementation details that restrict inlining and yield indirect function calls)
+`std::function` object (comes at a fixed size, and if not big enough, heap allocate additional memory) typically uses more memory than the auto-declared object (takes as much space as the closure requires). invoking a closure via a std::function object is almost certain to be slower than calling it via an auto-declared object. (implementation details that restrict inlining and yield indirect function calls)

 Downsides: